aptech/docs/docs/CR-plotTSHF.rst

         However, the dates in *date_vec* **may be**:

         - Irregularly spaced
-        - Any freqency which can be represented by DT Scalar format, such as by year, quarter, month, week, day, hour, minute, second or millisecond.
+        - Any frequency which can be represented by DT Scalar format, such as by year, quarter, month, week, day, hour, minute, second or millisecond.

     :type date_vec: Nx1 vector

-    :param label_unit: containing the frequency with which to display the X axis tick labels.
+    :param label_unit: containing the frequency with which to display the x-axis tick labels.
 Valid options include:

         - "milliseconds"
         - "seconds"